Jutsn/Betty/README.md

   5. When no errors occure and everything in Unity works as expected, commit and push the merge.

 ## Note
--It was a gamejam project with very limited time.
+It was a gamejam project with very limited time!
 I therefore didn't comment my code as good as I would usually do.